We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.

-Modern Fertility is our pick for the best overall at-home fertility test for females.
-For males, Legacy and LabCorp offer the best options.
+Modern Fertility is our pick for the best overall at-home fertility test for females because it’s the most comprehensive, testing seven different key fertility hormones.

-Infertility is the diagnosis if you haven’t been able to get pregnant after trying for 6 months (if you’re over 35 years old), or 1 year (if you’re younger than 35 years).
-This applies whether you’re trying through therapeutic donor insemination or sex without a condom or other barrier methods.
+You might receive a diagnosis of infertility if you’re 35 years old or older and haven’t been able to get pregnant after trying for 6 months, or if you’re younger than 35 and haven’t been able to get pregnant after trying for a year.
+This applies whether you’re trying through therapeutic donor insemination or sex without a condom or other barrier method.

 You’ll notice that the language used in this article to share stats and other data points is pretty binary, fluctuating between the use of “male” and “female” or “men” and “women.”